-Iris has been traveling non-stop since November 2013.
-Before traveling, she was a university student.
+Iris has been traveling non-stop since November 2013 and she loves it.
 Other things she enjoy besides hitchhiking are playing guitar, reading Wikipedia, practicing yoga, unlearning harmful ways of thinking, hiking, learning languages, photography, studying maps, swimming, intersectional feminism, eating savory foods, and befriending other people’s pets.
 You can connect with Iris on GAFFL and through her wonderful blog Mind Of A Hitchhiker and Facebook Page.

 I Dropped Out Of University To Start Traveling Solo

 Back in 2013, when I was 22, I realized that many of the choices I’d made in my life weren’t really my own.
 The options after high school had always been presented as you either work and delay university or you start university right away.

 While the people at university were great, the actual content of the courses and the system didn’t make sense to me at all.
 I was one year away from graduation with the prospect of another non-choice: you either do a master’s degree or you find a job.

 In-between courses, I would take every opportunity to solo travel within Europe.
 I took a lot of low-cost flights.
 Five days in Ireland and Northern Ireland over Easter, one week to travel from Serbia through Kosovo to Macedonia.

 Over the summer holiday in 2013, I did my first big solo hitchhiking trip through Eastern Europe.
 I visited eight new countries and the disputed territory of Transnistria.
 Some university friends were staying at their parent’s summer house in Crimea, which was still Ukraine back then.
 I hitchhiked there without any knowledge in Ukrainian or Russian but became adamant to learn.
 When I got back from that trip I had been transformed.